The Red House

 The creative heart of The Red House

-In 2013, for the first time ever, the Studio where Britten wrote such masterpieces as the War Requiem is open to visitors.
+Come and see the Studio where Britten wrote such masterpieces as the War Requiem.
 His desk, piano and other original items have been put back into the elegant first-floor room created for him out of a former hayloft next to the main house.
 As he wrote to a friend in 1959,‘I’ve made myself a nice remote studio where I can bang away to my heart’s content.’

 Even before moving to The Red House in November 1957, Britten asked the architect HT (‘Jim’) Cadbury-Brown to survey the property and consider options for a purpose-built studio in the grounds.
 Cadbury-Brown instead suggested converting this building, a former hayloft next to the main house.
 The studio was completed the following summer.
 It is clear that Cadbury-Brown took great care over details such as the acoustics and lighting, creating a space that suited his client perfectly.